juanjq/LST-camera_validation/README.md

 3. Go to the respective block for only 1 event plot or multiple plots, and run the notebook

 ### Output:
+he plot of the waveforms for all the pixels,

 <p align="center">
 <img src="https://github.com/juanjq/LST_camera_validation/blob/main/graphs/waveforms.png" align="center" alt="drawing" width="500"/>